-Note, that colored diamonds are graded by its hue, saturation, tone, and distribution.
-Plus colored diamonds with one color are more valuable than mixed colored diamonds.
+Note that colored diamonds are graded by hue, saturation, tone, and distribution.
+Also, colored diamonds of one color are more valuable than mixed-colored diamonds.

-The types of diamonds by the diamond quality
+The types of diamonds ranged by the diamond quality

-The group types of diamonds are also categorized by looking at the diamond quality.
-The GIA diamond grading scale, Gemological Institute of America developed the 4Cs to easily divide the diamonds by its quality of color, carat, clarity, and cut.
+You can also categorize diamonds by looking at their quality.
+For this, GIA, or Gemological Institute of America, has developed the 4Cs-based diamond grading scale.
+It divides the diamonds by the quality of their color, carat, clarity, and cut.

-However, next to the generally known quality measurement used to grade the 4Cs a diamond can be classified type IIa.
-This means the diamond belongs to the small group of diamond types that contain no or very little nitrogen atoms in the crystal structure.
-Resulting in the type of diamond that is the most valued and purest type of diamond.
-Hopefully, you have discovered one or more types of diamonds to fall in love with.
-If not, have a look to those fancy colored diamonds again!
-There must be one colored diamond in that group that can make your heart beat faster!
+We hope you have discovered one or more types of diamonds to fall in love with.
+If not, have a look at those fancy-colored diamonds again!
+There must be one colored diamond in that group that can make your heart beat faster.